jmathai/elodie/Readme.md

 * Periodically recategorize photos by fixing their location or date or by adding them to an album.
 * Have a Synology at home set to automatically sync down from Dropbox/Google Drive.

-This setup means you can quickly get photos off your or anyone's phone and know that they'll be organized and backed up in 3 locations by the time they're ready to view them.
+This setup means you can quickly get photos off your or anyone's phone and know that they'll be organized and backed up in 3 locations by the time you're ready to view them.

 <p align="center"><img src ="creative/workflow-simplified-white-bg.png" /></p>